 Blade Runner 2049

-When the news that reacted with skepticism and gnashing of teeth. was still fresh in our memories.
+When the news that 1 like many2 others3 reacted with scepticism and gnashing of teeth. was still fresh in our memories.
 I heard about Villeneuve and Gosling is a great actor, but we are talking about a film that led to a rewrite of Neuromancer.
-It’s like making a sequel to The Bible.was getting a sequel, and that Ridley Scott was involved in it, I like many others
+It’s like making a sequel to The Bible.was getting a sequel, and that Ridley Scott was involved in it, I

 Having watched it, I have to eat my hat.
 Not only they filled their big shoes, it stands alone as a great film even without the baggage that comes from characters named Deckard.